Jesse Zubot Discography

 Selected Recordings | Appearances as a Guest Musician

 JUSTIN RUTLEDGE - The Early Widows | Six Shooter Records | 2010 - “Rutledge approaches the words as though they are poems, refusing to highlight their meanings.
-Instead, the songs demand that listeners find those lines that stand out, turning them over and investigating the nooks and crannies around them until they begin to take on a larger, grander shape.” — Vue Weekly (JZ plays violin, viola, mandolin & creates soundscapes on this album.)
+Instead, the songs demand that listeners find those lines that stand out, turning them over and investigating the nooks and crannies around them until they begin to take on a larger, grander shape.” — Vue Weekly (JZ plays violin, viola, mandolin & creates soundscapes on this album)

 ALPHA YAYA DIALLO - Immé | Jericho Beach Music | 2010 - There is still a lot of the Afrobeat in Diallo's music, but the Vancouver transplant is letting in western influences.
 These -- the occasional power chord, some brass and strings -- have been incorporated in what, by African music standards, are tight, cohesive arrangements.
 They're not that obvious but they probably will appeal to North American ears.
-Diallo's singing is keening and imploring while his guitar playing, which was always attractive, seems cut back to serve a fuller sound. - The Province (JZ co-produced this with Alpha and mixed most of the album as well as plays violin and mandolin on a lot of it.)
+Diallo's singing is keening and imploring while his guitar playing, which was always attractive, seems cut back to serve a fuller sound. - The Province (JZ co-produced this with Alpha and mixed most of the album as well as plays violin and mandolin on a lot of it)

 THE ELEMENT CHOIR - At Rosedale United | Barnyard Records | 2010 - This recording features Christine Duncan’s extraordinary 50-voice improvising ensemble, The Element Choir, in collaboration with Jesse Zubot, violin; Jim Lewis, trumpet; Jean Martin, percussion; and Eric Robertson, playing the church’s beautiful Cassavent pipe organ at Rosedale United .
 They possess the musicality, playfulness, and restraint to allow these unique and, in the most sublime moments, overwhelming sound resources (not only instruments and voices, but also the space itself) to be harnessed and channeled into a tangible feeling of wonder.
 This is very literally a wonderful record. -Scott Thomson (JZ plays violin on this album)